IBM/aspera-cli/docs/README.erb.md

 ```

 `config echo` displays the value of the first argument using Ruby syntax: it surrounds a string with `"` and add `\` before special characters.

-Note that it gets its value after shell command line parsing and <%=tool%> extended value parsing.
+> Note: It gets its value after shell command line parsing and <%=tool%> extended value parsing.

 In the following examples (using a POSIX shell, such as `bash`), several sample commands are provided when equivalent.
 For all example, most of special character handling is not specific to <%=tool%>: It depoends on the underlying syntax: shell , JSON, etc...